The Xometry app works best with JavaScript enabled!

 Where Can a CNC Machinist Work?

 CNC machinists can work in machine shops or manufacturing facilities.
-They work in industries that include motor vehicle manufacturing, mechanical engineering product development, aerospace product manufacturing, parts/components manufacturing, and metalworking machinery manufacturing.
-Producers of custom parts or products have a need for CNC Machinists as the nature of that business involves frequent changes to production runs for customers that have different requirements.
+They work in industries such as aerospace, automotive, medical device manufacturing, electronics, and fabricated metal product manufacturing.
+Producers of custom parts or products have a need for CNC machinists as the nature of that business involves frequent changes to production runs for customers that have different requirements.

-Yes, math skills are required to be a good CNC machinist.
-Because reading blueprints is a big part of a CNC machinist’s job, good math skills are necessary to understand their work.
-In addition, using measurement and metrology tools requires mathematical skills to assure that the parts being machined are accurate to the drawing or CAD model design.
+Yes, math skills are essential for CNC machinists.
+Interpreting blueprints, calculating dimensions and tolerances, and programming CNC machines require proficiency in basic arithmetic, algebra, geometry, and trigonometry.
+In addition, using measurement and metrology tools requires mathematical skills to ensure that the parts being machined are accurate to the drawing or CAD model design.

 Does Xometry Help With a CNC Machinist's Job Tasks?

 Yes, Xometry helps with a CNC machinist’s job tasks.
-Xometry is the industry leader in custom, quick-turn CNC machining services for rapid prototyping and production parts.
+Xometry is a leading provider of custom CNC machining services for rapid prototyping and production parts.
 Our massive partner network means that whatever your part, we have a shop and a machine that can make it.
-We integrate seamlessly with over 3,000 vetted manufacturing partners in the U.S., including ITAR-qualified facilities, and we are ISO 9001:2015 and AS9100D certified.
+We integrate seamlessly with over 3,000 vetted manufacturing partners in the US, including ITAR-qualified facilities, and we are ISO 9001:2015, AS9100D, and CMMC Level 2 certified.

 What Is the Difference Between a CNC Machinist and a CNC Operator?